An Optimal Transport Approach to Estimating Causal Effects via Nonlinear Difference-in-Differences: Introduction

-{\bf Our contributions.} We recast the CiC estimator using tools from the theory of optimal transport.
-This perspective allows us to extend this methodology to handle multivariate observables.
-Our approach relies on a natural extension of the causal model proposed in~\cite{athey2006identification} which guarantees that both populations, treatment and control, evolve between pre- and post-treatment periods via optimal transport maps (Theorem~\ref{thm:main}).
-In turn, these optimal transport maps can be estimated consistently from data using recent results from statistical optimal transport and implemented efficiently using recent advances in computational optimal transport~\citep{peyre2019computational}.
-This also allows us to introduce a natural and interpretable generalization of the ``parallel trends'' assumption via co-monotonicity.
-In Section~\ref{sec:application}, we demonstrate the benefits of this extension by comparing it to tensorized CiC both on artificial and real data.
-Artificial data is designed to demonstrate that tensorized CiC can be grossly inconsistent and in the real data example, we revisit the classical dataset of \cite{card1994minimum} that has sparked an intense debate about the effects of raising the minimum wage on employment.
-Crucially, our ability to handle the workload of part-time and full-time workers as a bivariate outcome reveals an interesting effect from the perspective of labor economics that had escaped the numerous prior studies of this data.
+The counterfactual distributions can be estimated consistently from data using recent results from statistical optimal transport and implemented efficiently using recent advances in computational optimal transport~\citep{peyre2019computational}.
+We demonstrate the benefits of this extension by comparing it to the simple multivariate extension of the CiC estimator both on artificial and real data.
+As illustrated in Section \ref{sec:motivating_example}, a tensorized version of CiC can be inconsistent and even estimate opposite correlation structures in the multivariate distribution of counterfactual outcomes.
+We also revisit the classical dataset of \citet{card1994minimum} that has sparked an intense debate about the effects of raising the minimum wage on employment.
+Our ability to jointly handle the number of part-time and full-time workers as a bivariate outcome reveals an interesting substitution effect from the perspective of labor economics: when the minimum wage is raised, restaurants increase full-time labor and decrease part-time labor suggesting a substitution effect.